kyamagu/mexopencv/README.markdown

 Usage
 =====

-Once mex functions are compiled, you can add path to this directory and call mex functions from matlab with package name `cv`.
+Once mex functions are compiled, you can add path to the project directory and call mex functions within matlab using package name `cv`.

     addpath('/path/to/mexopencv');
     result = cv.filter2D(img, kern);    % with package name 'cv'